 In 2008 we sought to bulk up our seed stocks by leasing some small parcels of land near Riverton for the project.
 We hoped this could build to a point where it would create a couple of part time jobs.
 However, funding was not found.

-Over the intervening years enthusiasm for seed saving has waxed and waned and many of the seeds that have been sent out from the seed collection have not been returned.
-We will soon do a stocktake and decide what we are able to offer to the public.
-The intention in 2021 is to source some of Henry's original seed lines (which have been kept going by some other organisations, primarily the Koanga Institute) and request seasoned seed savers to grow these varieties in Southland and Otago to 're-localise' them.
-Once numbers grow high enough we will then be able to offer them in our own catalogue once more.
+Over the intervening years enthusiasm for seed saving has waxed and waned and many of the seeds that were sent out from the seed collection were not returned.
+In 2021 we sourced some of Henry's original seed lines (which have been kept going by some other organisations, primarily the Koanga Institute) and requested seasoned seed savers to grow these varieties in Southland and Otago to 're-localise' them.
+As quantities of these seeds has increased we have gradually started offering them for sale from Riverton Environment Centre.

 How to Save Seeds